plusflora/kotc/README.md

 ### Random Notes
 - trying the react version instead.
 - wondering if this will give better interactivity or if I should go back to the classic html version.
+- Do I want to combine the About and the "Team" pages?